Memory and Resource Management with Resource Queues

 (vmprotect * .9) / max_expected_concurrent_queries

 The default value of statement_mem is 125MB.
-For example, a query running on a Dell EMC DCA V2 system using the default statement_mem value will use 1GB of memory on each segment server (8 segments ⨉ 125MB).
+For example, on a system that is configured with 8 segments per host, a query uses 1GB of memory on each segment server (8 segments ⨉ 125MB) with the default statement_mem setting.
 Set statement_mem at the session level for specific queries that require additional memory to complete.
 This setting works well to manage query memory on clusters with low concurrency.
 For clusters with high concurrency also use resource queues to provide additional control on what and how much is running on the system.

 Set gp_workfile_limit_files_per_query to limit the maximum number of temporary spill files (workfiles) allowed per query.
 Spill files are created when a query requires more memory than it is allocated.
 When the limit is exceeded the query is terminated.
 The default is zero, which allows an unlimited number of spill files and may fill up the file system.

-If there are numerous spill files then set gp_workfile_compress_algorithm to compress the spill files.
+If there are numerous spill files then set gp_workfile_compression to compress the spill files.
 Compressing spill files may help to avoid overloading the disk subsystem with IO operations.

 Configuring Resource Queues